 Hours of operation for events differ from building hours, and are as follows:

 - Monday to Friday: 9 AM to 9 PM

-Events that take place after 10 PM during the business week (Monday thru Friday) or after 3 PM on weekends (Saturday/Sunday) are required to have University Police present.
+Events that take place after or after 3 PM on Saturdays are required to have University Police present.
 Requests can be made here.

-Attendees and vendors not affiliated with the University are required to check in at the front desk upon entering the building and must present identification.
-Acceptable forms of identification include driver’s license, state ID, passport, and any US government-issued ID.
+Organizers are responsible for ensuring that guests who do not have a GWID with tap access to the building are able to get into the venue, as needed.
+Individuals currently affiliated with the university will need to scan their GWID card when entering the building.
+Attendees and vendors not affiliated with the University are required to check in at the front desk and present identification.
+Acceptable forms of identification include a driver’s license, passport, and any US government- or state-issued ID.

 Furniture & Equipment

 Event furniture and equipment are included in the price of the space rental.
 All equipment and furniture must remain in the building and cannot be used in another university space.
 Furthermore, school-owned equipment and furniture must remain in or directly adjacent to the approved event space, and cannot be moved to or used in other areas of the school.
 Below is a list of available furniture and equipment for use by request.
 Quantities are subject to change.